 RELATED ARTICLE: How To Clean & Maintain An Air Conditioner Condenser?

 Leaking or Dirty Ducts

-The ductwork that runs through the ceilings and the walls carry the cooled air from your AC, throughout the space.
+The ductwork that runs through the ceilings and the walls carries the cooled air from your AC throughout the space.
 Sometimes, careless workers or rodents can cause breaks or holes in the ducts, and that expensive cooled air gets trapped inside your walls.
 Naturally, dirty or leaking ducts will make your AC work harder and increase your electricity bills.

 Dirty or Clogged Filter